AutoIDM/autoidm-tap-bamboohr/README.md

 - [ ] `TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.
 This Singer-compliant tap was created using the [Singer SDK](https://gitlab.com/meltano/singer-sdk).

+## Dev Guide

+### Deploying New Versions

+To publish a new version of autoidm-tap-bamboohr, see the [handbook documentation](https://gitlab.com/autoidm/handbook/-/blob/master/processes.md?ref_type=heads#quality-control-program)

 ### Testing with [Meltano](https://www.meltano.com)

 _**Note:** This tap will work in any Singer environment and does not require Meltano.